igorcosta/gh-lazy/README.md

 4. A valid GitHub token with appropriate permissions (we'll show you how)
 5. Basic knowledge of JSON (don't worry, it's not rocket science)
 6. A burning desire to automate ALL THE THINGS!
+7. Optional: If you have ollama installed, configure an LLM for more awesome stuff!!!

 ## 🏗️ Installation